There are so many different types of yoga. And that’s a good thing because there’s nothing like yoga for creating positivity in your life.

 - Incorporates mind training

 Iyengar was devised by B.K.S Iyengar in the 1970s.
 It is a very precise form of yoga in which the exact alignment of the body is of utmost importance.
-To help practitioners get into the right pose props are used, including blankets, straps, chairs and blocks.
+To help practitioners get into the right pose props are used, including blankets, straps, yoga chairs and blocks.
 Both the upside and downside of this is in the seriousness.
 Iyengar is not the most fun yoga.
 However, it is very good training for body and mind.

-Is Iyengar Yoga Right For You?
+Is Iyengar The Right Type Of Yoga For You?

 Because Iyengar is slow and very methodical it is the best type of yoga for people recovering from injury.
 It is also an excellent way of learning to hold the body is more beneficial ways (which is very beneficial for overall health).

 - The best yoga for recovering from injury

 - Serious training for body and mind

 6. Jivamukti Yoga